 The real profit is that reflected by the profit in excess of the cost of the asset sold, after it has been adjusted for inflation.

-The rate of tax: From 1.1.94, there is no tax obligation on inflationary capital gains, In 2015 for assets, including unlisted shares ,bought after 1.1.12 the real capital gain is subject to 25% tax rate.
+The rate of tax: From 1.1.94, there is no tax obligation on inflationary capital gains for assets, including unlisted shares ,bought after 1.1.12 the real capital gain is subject to 25% tax rate.

 If the share seller has control of 10% or more in the company, the tax rate is 30%.For assets and unlisted shares bought before 1.1.12 the tax is calculated according to the marginal tax rate for the period till 31.12.02, 20%/25% for the period 1.1.03-31.12.11 and 25%/30% for the period from 1.1.12 onwards.